Bordesley Hall – conversion from business park to residential area

 The use of the Hall and its grounds changed to business when it was purchased by the British Cast Iron Research Association in 1941.
 In more recent times it has been used as a small business park.

-2024 – The developer Wain Homes is submitting modified plans which seek to address the “reserved matters” from the previous application.
-The new submission is for converting the Hall into six apartments with 43 houses.
+2024 – The developer Wain Homes submitted plans (24/00554/REM) for converting the Hall into three apartments with 43 houses.